Scattering amplitudes in Quadratic Graivty in a general formalism: Introduction

-The results of all the references mentioned above are of significant interest.
+The results of all the references mentioned above are of significant relevance.
 However, a full presentation requires an analysis of the LSZ formulas which, in this context, have to be taken with care.
 The point is that, in this quantization method, the creation and annihilation algebra may have some particularities not present in an standard quantum theory.
 A program about this topic was initiated in \cite{yomismo}.
 The LSZ rules require a second quantization of the free model consistent with the principles employed in all these references.
 In the present work, the idea is to present an LSZ deduction fully adapted to a fourth order theory, regardless how the modes are decomposed.
-A proper hamiltonian treatement, missing in \cite{yomismo} is included here.
+A proper hamiltonian treatment, missing in \cite{yomismo} is included here.
+There are found two possible rules, depending on the step where the above prescription is applied.

-It is important to remark that the bulk of this text presents a quantization scheme which the author believes to be equivalent to the one in \cite{salvio}-\cite{salvio2}.
-A full proof will be desirable.
-The advantage is its compact form, which avoids the above mentioned covariant and contra-variant distinction.
-However, the main result presented here is related to the LSZ rules, the quantization program is a result that has to be attributed to all the references.

-Furthermore, there is nothing wrong with the covariant and contra-variant formalism of \cite{gross}.
-The presentation here is not a critic against this formalism, it just a way for presenting the results in more concise manner.
-At the end, the references \cite{salvio}-\cite{salve}, \cite{gross} and \cite{strumia2}-\cite{strumia3} contain the full formalism, and can be consulted if some clarifications are needed since they include a large amount of details.